Build your ultimate summer routine with our free 14-day autoimmune challenge

 Causes and Triggers of Hashimoto’s Flare-Ups

 Diet also plays an essential role in Hashimoto’s disease.
-Iodine and selenium are vital to thyroid function, so people with Hashimoto’s thyroiditis should maintain an adequate amount of these nutrients in their diet.
-Zinc deficiency has also been associated with Hashimoto’s thyroiditis, and zinc supplementation improved thyroid hormone levels in people with goiter, an enlarged thyroid gland.
-(Source) Vitamin D and Vitamin B12 deficiencies have also been observed in people with Hashimoto’s thyroiditis.
+Iodine and selenium are vital to thyroid function, so if you have Hashimoto’s thyroiditis you should maintain an adequate amount of these nutrients in your diet.
+(It’s important to note, however, that excessive iodine intake can also damage thyroid function.
+In countries such as the United States, lack of iodine in the diet is seldom an issue.)
+Zinc deficiency has also been associated with Hashimoto’s, and studies have shown zinc supplementation improved thyroid hormone levels in people with goiter, an enlarged thyroid gland.
+Vitamin D and vitamin B12 deficiencies have also been observed in people with Hashimoto’s.
 (Source, Source)

 Some medications and supplements can also interfere with thyroid function or with absorption of levothyroxine, the synthetic thyroid hormone used to treat hypothyroidism.
 These include:

-• Estrogens found in contraceptive pills or hormone replacement therapy (HRT)
+• estrogen found in contraceptive pills and hormone replacement therapy (HRT)

 Adjusting the dosage of levothyroxine or changing the time of day when you take other medications can help reduce these effects.
 (Source, Source)

 The relationship between stress and function of the thyroid in Hashimoto’s thyroiditis is not fully understood.
-However, stress has both direct and indirect impacts on the immune system, which may contribute to susceptibility or resistance to thyroid autoimmunity.
+However, stress has both direct and indirect effects on the immune system, and your stress level may make a difference in whether or not you develop thyroid autoimmunity.
 (Source)

-Common stressors include emotional stresses with family or relationships; physical stress like injuries, surgery or illness; and life changes, such as pregnancy or moving cities.
+Common stressors include emotional stresses with family or relationships; physical stress such as injury, surgery, or illness; and life changes, such as pregnancy or moving cities.
 Stress management techniques, such as meditation, may help alleviate stress and improve health.

 Managing Hashimoto’s Thyroiditis

-Hashimoto’s thyroiditis is typically treated with levothyroxine, a synthetic form of thyroid hormone.
+Hypothyroidism due to Hashimoto’s thyroiditis is usually treated with levothyroxine, a synthetic form of thyroid hormone.
 Taking the correct dosage of levothyroxine balances hormone levels and prevents Hashimoto’s flare-ups.
-In addition to medication, there are other ways to manage Hashimoto's.

 natural ways to manage hashimoto's flare ups

 With all autoimmune diseases, the immune system attacks its own tissues.
 Hashimoto’s flare-ups are likely initiated by an overzealous immune response causing inflammation in the thyroid.
-For many patients, these autoimmune flares are linked to poor gut health or part of the gut-thyroid connection.
-(Source, Source, Source, Source)
+For many patients, these autoimmune flares are linked to poor gut health or interference with the two-way communication system known as the thyroid–gut axis.
+(Source, Source, Source)

-Probiotics can also help balance the gut microbiome, eliminate harmful microorganisms, promote a healthy immune response, and reduce inflammation.
-(Source) Probiotic supplements have been found to reduce the need for thyroid medications and decrease fatigue in people with Hashimoto’s.
-(Source)
+Probiotics are beneficial microorganisms that can be taken by mouth to help balance the gut microbiome, eliminate harmful microorganisms, promote a healthy immune response, and reduce inflammation.
+People with Hashimoto’s often have smaller than normal intestinal populations of Lactobacillaceae and Bifidobacteriaceae bacteria, and nourishing their growth has been found to reduce the need for thyroid medications and decrease fatigue in people with the condition.
+Probiotics combined with prebiotics — compounds that fuel bacterial growth — are known as synbiotics.
+(Source, Source, Source)

 clear supplements splayed on a counter

-Lifestyle changes can help individuals manage symptoms of Hashimoto’s.
+Lifestyle changes may help reduce symptoms of Hashimoto’s and the incidence of Hashimoto’s flare-ups.
 These include:

 a salad in a bowl with chopsticks

-Hashimoto’s flare-ups may include both mental and physical symptoms, such as fatigue and muscle weakness or aches, and commonly last for a few days or weeks at a time.
-There is no one definitive cause of flare-ups but certain foods or stressors are believed to trigger them.
+Hashimoto’s flare-ups may include both mental and physical symptoms.
+There is no one definitive cause of flare-ups, but certain foods or stressors are believed to trigger them.

 Work with us